 Steps to take against possums

-Make sure your rubbish is covered properly around your house and that any pet food is kept inside where possums cannot access it.
+Make sure your rubbish is adequately covered around your house and that any pet food is kept inside where possums cannot access it.

 Are landlords or tenants responsible for a possum infestation?